Toparvion/toparvion.pro/content/en/background/skills.md

 weight = 30  # Order that this section will appear.

-title = "Knowledge and skills" subtitle = "What forms my profession today"
+title = "Knowledge and skills" subtitle = "What shapes my profession today"

 # Showcase personal skills or business features.
 # Add/remove as many `[[feature]]` blocks below as you like.